 Nancy Smahl-Syrop, Jane Bedell, and Sara Smahl, have all come out and accused Robert “Bob” Rusch, their former Brooklyn private school teacher, of sexually abusing them on multiple occasions over four decades ago, when they were each only 12 years old.

 Rusch, was a seventh-grade teacher and advisor at the Woodard School in Brooklyn in the 1960s-70s when the alleged abuse occurred.

 The court documents say that Rusch “sexually abused and assaulted multiple children in addition to the above-named plaintiffs, a fact known to defendant Woodard … which fired defendant Rusch in 197,”.

 Rusch, 77, now a record producer, and jazz journalist has admitted to some of the “allegations” in an interview with the Wall Street Journal in June 2014, where he said he felt “remorse” for his actions.

-These three women bought this lawsuit under the under New York’s Child Victims Act, which opened a one year look-back window for adult victims of childhood abuse to bring claims that had already passed outside of the statute of limitations.
+These three women bought this lawsuit under New York’s Child Victims Act, which opened a one-year look-back window for adult victims of childhood abuse to bring claims that had already passed outside of the statute of limitations.